Bus Stop Improvements

 Current Project Status

 In May 2021, City Council approved the purchase of five new bus shelters at a cost of $60,000.
 The bus shelters will be placed in locations that prioritize bus ridership and ADA accessibility concerns.
-Installation will occur over the Summer and Fall of 2021 and the following locations:
+Installation will occur Fall of 2021 at the following locations:

 - Flower Ave & Houston Ave (2)

 - Maple Ave & Hilltop Rd*